Jleehy/EECS-581-Project-1/README.md

 - `place_ship`: Places a ship on a player's `Board` given indices and ship size.
 Handles validity and logic.
 - `attack`: Manages attacks made by the player.
 Handles validity and logic.
-- `defend`: Manages an attacks made to the player.
+- `defend`: Manages attacks made to the player.
 Handles validity and logic.
 - `is_overlapping`: Determine if ships overlap.
 - `is_correct_length`: Determines if a ship being placed matches the correct length specified by the prompt.
 - `is_diagonal`: Checks if a ship placement attempt is diagonal.